LauraNolan/marti/crits/relationships/README.md

 # Bug fix

-Capitalized the relationship type, makes it easier to plug into the STIX message.
+Capitalized the relationship type to make it easier to plug into the STIX message.

 ```python
 if new_confidence not in ('Unknown', 'Low', 'Medium', 'High'):